 About Peanut Allergies

-Since 1990, the incidence of self-reported peanut allergy has risen significantly, representing a mounting financial burden to the healthcare system.
-With no approved therapeutics available, various forms of peanut immunotherapy have been evaluated but generally do not facilitate long-term protection and can have adverse side effects.
-Thus there is an urgent need to develop strategies to induce long-term suppression of the Th2-biased cellular immunity that causes peanut-induced allergic inflammation.
+Oral and epicutaneous peanut immunotherapy have been evaluated, and oral immunotherapy was recently approved as a daily treatment to temporarily de-sensitize patients to peanut allergen.
+But these treatments do not facilitate long-term protection and can have severe adverse side effects.
+Thus, there is an urgent need to develop strategies to induce long-term suppression of the Th2-biased cellular immunity that causes peanut-induced allergic inflammation.

 1 O’Konek et. al, J Allergy Clin Imm.
 2018